juliojx/Uninformed_heuristics/README.md

 import pycxsimulator
 pycxsimulator.GUI().start(func=[initialize,observe,update])
 ```
-In the next figure we can see a intermediate step of our algorithm
+In the next figure we can see a intermediate step of our algorithm, observe the different tones of color as a way to illustrate the dynamical cost assignment

 ![Alt text](images/Celullar6.png?raw=true "Circuit of the prototype, includes power, control and sensor stages")